 Millhaven Institution 2015 - present

-Domestic Violence Is A Crime Against The Community - article written in 2015
+Domestic Violence Is A Crime Against The Community

 I’ll start by saying I was a male abuser so these are just my opinions.
 Domestic violence is a man’s problem, not a woman’s problem.
 There are many types of abuse that women suffer: